mgalvc/simple-falcon-api/README.md

 # simple-falcon-api

 Just a simple API that receives a name through a POST request and associates it with an ID.

-Doing a GET request, it return the complete list of names and IDs
+Receiving a GET request, it returns the complete list of names and IDs